bigchaindb/bigchaindb-driver/docs/handcraft.rst

 Step 1 and 2 can be performed offline on the client.
 That is, they do not require any connection to any BigchainDB node.

-For convenience's sake, some utilites are provided to prepare and fulfill a transaction via the :class:`~.bigchaindb_driver.BigchainDB` class, and via the :mod:`~bigchaindb_driver.offchain` module.
+For convenience's sake, some utilities are provided to prepare and fulfill a transaction via the :class:`~.bigchaindb_driver.BigchainDB` class, and via the :mod:`~bigchaindb_driver.offchain` module.
 For an introduction on using these utilities, see the :ref:`basic-usage` or :ref:`advanced-usage` sections.